swipswaps/objectiv-analytics/bach/README.md

 Bach uses [`sql_models`](./sql_models/) under the hood, which makes it possible to easily build graphs of SQL models and generate SQL for the resulting composite `sql-models`.
 See [sql_models/README.md](./sql_models/README.md) for more information.

 ## Running Bach
-To run Bach, use the following command: TODO:MAKE THIS TRUE
+To run Bach, use the following command:
 ```bash
 pip install bach
 ```